SurniaUlula/wpsso-um/readme.txt

 = 1.4.0-1 =

-1.4.0-1 ETA 2016/03/31 - Added a new "Pro Update Manager" settings page with "Pro Update Check Schedule" and "Pro Update Version Filter" options.
+(2016/03/31) Added a new "Pro Update Manager" settings page with "Pro Update Check Schedule" and "Pro Update Version Filter" options.